January 6th Committee: Final report

 On December 22, 2022, the final report was published online.
 The report was final because the committee itself expired two weeks later when the 117th Congress ended.

 Several publishing houses printed it.
-Penguin Random House's edition planned a foreword by Schiff, and Celadon Books's edition planned an introduction by David Remnick and an epilogue by Raskin.
-HarperCollins printed an edition with an introduction by Ari Melber.
+An edition by Penguin Random House had a foreword by Schiff, one by Celadon Books had a preface by David Remnick and an epilogue by Raskin, and one by HarperCollins had an introduction by Ari Melber.

 Before publication

-In October 2022, Representative Lofgren told Nicole Wallace on Deadline: White House that the DOJ would receive the select committee's final report at the same time the public receives it, though the DOJ's version would likely be unredacted.
-On December 7, 2022, Representative Schiff told NPR that the committee would make its evidence "accessible to everyone", including the public and the DOJ, so that when the Republican-majority House of Representatives is sworn in for the 118th Congress, "they can't cherry-pick certain evidence and mislead the country with some false narrative."
+In October 2022, Representative Zoe Lofgren said the committee would likely provide an unredacted version of its final report to the DOJ at the same time the public received a redacted version.
+In December, Representative Schiff said the committee would publish its evidence so the newly elected Republican-majority House of Representatives (soon to be sworn in for the 118th Congress) could not "cherry-pick certain evidence and mislead the country with some false narrative."

 As the committee wrapped up its work in late 2022, the writers of the final report were directed to focus more on Trump's alleged crimes (as researched by the "Gold Team" and revealed in the public hearings) and less on law enforcement's failure to address radicalization, armed groups, and violent threats.
 Some committee staff expressed concerns that Vice Chair Liz Cheney wanted an anti-Trump report to bolster her own political future.
-Another person quoted by The Washington Post anonymously rebutted that notion, saying that Cheney intended to produce a compelling narrative and thereby avoid "a worse version of the Mueller report, which nobody read".
+Another person quoted by The Washington Post anonymously rebutted that notion, saying that Cheney was striving to produce a narrative more compelling than that of "the Mueller report, which nobody read".
 On November 27, 2022, Representative Schiff said the committee members hadn't yet reached consensus on the report's focus but also were "close to the putting down the pen".

-The report was expected to discuss others' responsibility for events between the election on November 3, 2020, and the electoral vote count on January 6, 2021.
-Topics were expected to include RNC fundraising, what the Secret Service knew, and how the National Guard responded.

-Though the committee held public hearings before the November 2022 midterm elections, it did not release any written report by that time.
+Before the November 2022 midterm elections, the committee held public hearings but did not yet release any written report.